wJoenn/wJoenn/README.md

 <h3 align="left">The last couple projects I worked on were:</h3>
 <p>
   <a href="https://github.com/wJoenn/artify"><img src="/artify_favicon.png" alt="artify favicon" height="15"> Artify</a>
-   - A PWA to scan pictures of landmarks taken by users, recognise the content of the picture and return actual informations about said landmark.
-It does so by using both Google Cloud Vision's api, specifically it's landmark recognition feature, to scan images and Wikipedia's api to procedurally generate any missing landmark from our database.
+   - A PWA to scan pictures of landmarks taken by users, recognise the content of the picture and return actual information about said landmark.
+It does so by using both Google Cloud Vision's API, specifically it's landmark recognition feature, to scan images and Wikipedia's API to procedurally generate any missing landmark from our database.
 </p>

 <p>